cgmartin/angular-spa-browserify-example/README.md

 Running `npm run deploy` will prepare the files for deployment under the `./deploy` folder.

+While other projects may prefer the simplicity of deploying directly from the source code repository, having the extra gulp tasks here to generate a deploy artifact grants some extra separation and flexibility.

 The following steps illustrate deploying to Heroku, but it is not a requirement.
 A different PaaS provider could easily be substituted.

 ### Heroku first time setup

+Run the deploy task and set up a separate git repo within the deploy directory, which will be used for installation at your PaaS provider.

 1. Run `npm run deploy`
 1. Go under the deploy directory: `cd deploy`